 Several studies have shown that burnout can decrease a physician’s ability to adequately treat their patients.
+Preventing burnout is possible, and important, but can also be incredibly difficult.
 Physicians have a natural tendency to place the needs of their patients above their own – there’s nothing wrong with that, it pretty much comes with the job description.
-Their job is to make a patient better, and consequences can oftentimes be dire.
-Therefore, when a physician is dealing with symptoms of burnout, it the magnitude can be much higher than that of another profession.
+Their job is to make a patient better, but if a physician is suffering from burnout, the consequences can be dire.

-Impaired judgment, lack of attention to detail, and communication failure are just a few of the many negative influences brought on by physician burnout – all of which can lead to a patient not getting proper treatment.
+Impaired judgment, lack of attention to detail, and communication failure are just a few of the many negative influences brought on by physician burnout – all of which can lead to a patient not receiving proper treatment.
 Frustration, anger, and resentment are several others that will have a personal impact on the physician himself/herself, which can lead to depression and even suicide.
 Either way, when physician burnout is involved, nobody wins.

 - Physicians are more than twice as likely to commit suicide than the general population - LINK

-- Each year, roughly 300-400 U.S. physicians commit suicide - LINK
+- Each year, roughly 300-400 U.S. physicians commit suicide

 - Prevalence of burnout among female physicians may be as much as 60 percent more than among male physicians - LINK

 - In the U.S. suicide deaths are roughly 250 to 400 percent higher among female physicians when compared to females in other occupations